 Does LLC Have to Be In the Name in Illinois?

-A limited liability company name in Illinois has to contain at least the words Limited Liability Company or "LLC," or any abbreviation of this phrase within its legal name.
 Illinois does not allow the terms "Co." and "Ltd." to be included in LLC business names.
-Limited liability companies can't use any terms that resemble a government agency or public office as part of its name.
+Limited liability companies can't use any terms that resemble a government agency or public office as part of their name.

 LLC Search in Illinois: Conclusion